maikroservice/motw-finder/README.md

 Every payload the harness can generate is a benign marker: plain text, minimal HTA with a `document.title` set, or an OOXML document whose body contains `MOTW-TEST-PAYLOAD-7b3d`.
 No payload calls into the shell, drops follow-on files, or persists.
-The AES-GCM encryption in the HTML template reproduces the *shape* of real HTML smuggling for detection work; it isn't obfuscating malicious content.
+The AES-CBC+HMAC (or AES-GCM) encryption in the HTML template reproduces the *shape* of real HTML smuggling for detection work; it isn't obfuscating malicious content.
+The local HTTP server only binds `http://localhost:<port>` and never makes outbound connections.
 Use this tooling on systems you own or are authorised to test.